apache/pekko-projection/docs/src/main/paradox/slick.md

 To use the Slick module of Akka Projections add the following dependency in your project:

 @@dependency [sbt,Maven,Gradle] {
-  group=com.lightbend.akka
+  group=org.apache.pekko
-  artifact=akka-projection-slick_$scala.binary.version$
+  artifact=pekko-projection-slick_$scala.binary.version$
   version=$project.version$
 }

 Akka Projections require Akka $akka.version$ or later, see @ref:[Akka version](overview.md#akka-version).

-@@project-info{ projectId="akka-projection-slick" }
+@@project-info{ projectId="pekko-projection-slick" }

 ### Transitive dependencies

-The table below shows `akka-projection-slick`'s direct dependencies and the second tab shows all libraries it depends on transitively.
+The table below shows `pekko-projection-slick`'s direct dependencies and the second tab shows all libraries it depends on transitively.

-@@dependencies{ projectId="akka-projection-slick" }
+@@dependencies{ projectId="pekko-projection-slick" }

 ## exactly-once